sedostheatre/sedos.co.uk/README.md

 # Sedos

-The new site for [Sedos](https://www.sedos.co.uk), built using Wyam.
+The new site for [Sedos](https://www.sedos.co.uk), built using Statiq.

 ## Developing